mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 To account for the stochastic nature of deep neural network training, we validate each architecture by training multiple times with different random seeds.
 The seed impacts factors such as weight initialization and data shuffling.
 By training using different random seeds and averaging the performance metrics, we achieve a more reliable assessment of model performance by mitigating fortunate or unfortunate random initializations.
 Furthermore, we quantify the stability of our model architecture by examining the standard deviation across different initializations.

-For the cross validation evaluation strategies, we repeat the experiments 10 times with different random seeds.
+For the cross-validation evaluation strategies, we repeat the experiments 10 times with different random seeds.
 For the experiments where we test on CpuRec and BuildCross, we repeat the experiments 20 times.

 #### Confidence intervals